Mahlashahba/Practice-1/README.md

-# Practice-1
+# Practice 1
-Practice 1 for Software analysis lesson.
+This is a calculator as practice 1 for Software analysis lesson.